 Well, you're supposed to, or providing it to a friend who became his lawyer who leaked it to the New York Times, or that, you know, the conclusion that Comey's retention and handling and dissemination of certain memos violated Department of Justice policies and his FBI employment agreement,

-which means that, yeah, there's a million reasons that are cited here why he should have been fired from the get-go and Trump did us the country a service, or Comey telling the OIG that he did not notify anyone at the FBI that he was going to share these memos uh and didn't seek the authorization to do such prior to emailing these four memos to a bunch of different people,
+which means that, yeah, there's a million reasons that are cited here why he should have been fired from the get-go and Trump did the country a service, or Comey telling the OIG that he did not notify anyone at the FBI that he was going to share these memos and didn't seek the authorization to do such prior to emailing these four memos to a bunch of different people,

-The fact that he had classified information in a safe in his home, that would be a violation of law.
+That gets into the Espionage Act, the fact that he had classified information in a safe in his home, that would be a violation of law.

-That, you know, memo two had six words, four of which were names of foreign countries mentioned by the president, and that the FBI had determined were classified at the confidential level.
+And it goes on from there that, you know, memo two had six words, four of which were names of foreign countries mentioned by the president, and that the FBI had determined were classified at the confidential level.

 So he took those memos, which is illegal because he's supposed to hand them all back.

-And despite the knowledge that, for example, in memo three, there's seven memos, had classified information in it.
+And despite the knowledge that, for example, in memo three, there's seven memos had classified information in it.

 They even concluded that he violated the executive order 13526, the intelligence community department FBI policies on numerous points in the Horowitz report just on Comey.